Kicksecure/security-misc/README.md

 - Restrict access to debugfs by not registering the file system since it can contain sensitive information.

-- Force kernel panics on "oopses" to potentially indicate and thwart certain kernel exploitation attempts.
+- Force the kernel to immediately panic on both "oopses" (which can potentially indicate and thwart certain kernel exploitation attempts) and kernel warnings in the `WARN()` path.

+- Force immediate system reboot on the occurrence of a single kernel panic, reducing the risk and impact of denial-of-service attacks and both cold and warm boot attacks.

 - Optional - Modify the machine check exception handler.